damger9/Wattson/README.md

 # Wattson
-Source code for Wattson, The Hanze EE Server Bot.
+Source code for Wattson, The (Electrical) Engineering Bot.